chrisweb/chris.lu/NEON_ROAD.md

 ## TODOs

-check if enabling useTransition is needed: <https://docs.pmnd.rs/react-three-fiber/advanced/scaling-performance#enable-concurrency>
+* check if enabling useTransition is needed: <https://docs.pmnd.rs/react-three-fiber/advanced/scaling-performance#enable-concurrency>
+* check if making use of react suspense is needed
+* check if changing rendering performance setting is needed when mobile is detected
+* check if the shadows settings (camera) can bne tweaked for better performance
+* limit camera movement to slighly left/right, no up/down, no zoom
+* add the accessibility package & set it up
+* clean up code
+* optimize all images
+* optimize the palm model